guidani/audio-to-video-waveform-generator/README.md

 - Visualise the video in browser
 - Change type of waveform
 - Change color of waveform
+- Process the video in the server, not in the browser.
 - Deploy

 # Bugs And Issues